WELLNESS CARE

 The other parasite that is extremely common in this part of Oregon is the flea.
 ALL YEAR LONG we see pets that are suffering from them.
 Sometimes the infested animal is even one that is kept strictly indoors.

-For cats we find that both “Advantage Multi” and Program Injectable work very well.
-Advantage Multi is a monthly topical product that protects against fleas, roundworm, hookworm, heartworm and ear mites.
+For cats we find that Revolution for Cats and Program Injectable work very well.
+Revolution for Cats and is a monthly topical product that protects against fleas, roundworm, hookworm, heartworm and ear mites.
 Program Injectable is a 6 month injection that protects your cat’s environment through interrupting the flea life cycle.
+We also carry Activyl topical flea control over the counter for cats.